matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 the room are trusted not to allow invalid users to join.<sup id="a3">[3](#f3)</sup>
 However, user IDs listed as strings can be properly checked over federation.

+### Discovery of restricted rooms

+The discovery of rooms in a space, as discussed in [MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946): spaces summary, must be updated to allow for discovery of restricted rooms.

+MSC2946 defines that a room should be included in the spaces summary if it is accessible (world-readable or if the user is already in the room).
+[MSC3173](https://github.com/matrix-org/matrix-doc/pull/3173) declares that if a user can view the stripped state of a room if they are *able* to join the room.
+Combining these two MSCs, the spaces summary should include rooms with restricted join rule which a user is able to join (i.e. they're a member of one of the spaces declared in the join rule).

+The server-server API discussed in [MSC2946](https://github.com/matrix-org/matrix-doc/pull/2946) does not know the user who is requesting a summary of the space, but should divulge the above information if any member of a server could see it.
+It is up to the calling server to properly filter this information.

+Trust is placed in the calling server: if there are any users on the calling server in the correct space, that calling server has a right to know about the rooms in that space and should return the relevant summaries, along with enough information that the calling server can then do some filtering, thus an additional field is added to the server-server response of the spaces summary:

+*TODO*

+Consider that Alice and Bob share a server; Alice is a member of a space, but Bob is not.
+The remote  server will not know whether the request is on behalf of Alice or Bob (and hence  whether it should share details of restricted rooms within that space).

+Consider the above with a restricted room on a different server which defers access to the above space.
+When summarizing the space, the homeserver must make a request over federation for information on the room.
+The response would include the room (since Alice is able to join it), but the calling server does not know *why* they received the room, without additional information the server cannot properly filter the returned results.

+(The alternative, where the calling server sends the requesting `user_id`, and the target server does the filtering, is unattractive because it rules out a future world where the calling server can cache the result.)

+This does not decrease security since a server could lie and make a request on behalf of a user in the proper space to see the given information.
+I.e. the calling server must be trusted anyway.

 ## Summary of the behaviour of join rules

 See the [join rules](https://matrix.org/docs/spec/client_server/r0.6.1#m-room-join-rules)